 It can be expensive and disruptive to your everyday life to repair the damage that excess water can do.
 For example, you could be forced to replace entire patios or driveways, tear up expensive landscaping, repair basement leaks, and mend foundational damage to your home.

-Do yourself a favor, and invest in proper drain installation by an experienced professional.
+Do yourself a favor, and invest in proper drainage solutions installed by an experienced professional.

 Getting water to go where you want is key to improving drainage.
 The grading of your lawn will help make this possible.
 Your lawn should slope directly into nearby drains.
 Generally, a 1-2% slope is needed to effectively move water from one place to another.
 If you notice low spots in your yard where water tends to collect, the grading of your lawn may need to be corrected.